 The EPA has developed several lead paint certification courses and only accredited training providers can teach them and issue EPA lead certification to students.
 Lead paint certification courses vary in length due to the complexity and detail of the training program.

-ATC offers a large selection of locally provided EPA lead paint certification courses to meet your certification needs.
+Atlas offers a large selection of locally provided EPA lead paint certification courses to meet your certification needs.

 EPA Lead Renovation